gto76/my-linux-setup/README.md

 * **ip2** - What's my external ip.

-* **pingAll** - Pings gateway, 8.23.224.10 and Google.
+* **pingAll** - Pings gateway, 8.23.224.10 (www.no-ip.com) and Google.

 * **gi** - Downloads small image of a phrase from google images.

 * **wi** - Tries to find description of a command using "whatis", "apt-cache show" and "type".
 Returns first match.

-### Desktop/WTF MAN:
+### WTF-MAN:
 Long list of unix commands with short descriptions.
 Useful for quick search before you start googling.
-In .bashrc there are few aliases that enable quick access, namely:
+In .my_bashrc there are few aliases that enable quick access, namely:
 ```
-	m1 -> less .Desktop/WTF MAN
+	m1 -> less ~/Desktop/WTF-MAN
-	c1 -> grep .Desktop/WTF MAN
+	c1 -> grep ~/Desktop/WTF-MAN
-	v1 -> vim .Desktop/WTF MAN
+	v1 -> vim ~/Desktop/WTF-MAN
-	n1 -> nano .Desktop/WTF MAN
+	n1 -> nano ~/Desktop/WTF-MAN
 ```

-### .Xmodmapus, .Xmodmapusvi, .Xmodmapsi:
+### .Xmodmapus, .Xmodmapusvi, .Xmodmapsi and .Xmodmapsivi:
 Keymaps that make CapsLock an additional modifier key.
-With it pressed, the keys under your right arm become numpad keys (the ones with NumLock off, e.g. Home, End, PgUp...), but with few additions like: 'k' key that corresponds to '5' on a numpad becomes down key, 'p' becomes backspace, ';' enter, '/' delete, and "'" escape.
+With it pressed, the keys under your right arm become numpad keys (the ones with NumLock off, e.g. Arrows, Home, End, PgUp...), but with few additions like: 'k' key that corresponds to '5' on a numpad becomes down key, 'p' becomes backspace, ';' enter, '/' delete, and "'" escape.
 Also space becomes enter, backspace delete, '`' escape, and all the number keys their corresponding F keys.
 There is also vi variation, which has directional keys in vi order and Home, End, PgUp, PgDn keys a little shifted around.
 Here are the two american versions
 - .Xmodmapus:

 ![Alt text](/doc/Xmodmapus.png?raw=true "Picture of Keyboard")